dragoncoder047/i1c/SPEC.md

 The message format I came up with has a 3 byte header followed by a payload.
 Byte 1 is the source address, that is, the address of the node that is sending the message (so the target node can reply).
 Byte 2 is the target node's address.
 Byte 3 is the payload length, and after that is the payload.
 Because of the 1-byte restriction on the length, messages cannot be longer than 255 bytes.

 Address 0 is the special "all-call" node, that is, a message directed to node 0 is really directed to all nodes simultaneously.
-With this, a few special messages can be made:
+Two special messages can be made - they have the length set to 0 (which otherwise would be useless) to differentiate from a regular message:

-* `nn 00 00` (from node `nn`, to everybody, length of 0) -- this is the SCAN message, all nodes are expected to respond with a HELLO message, indicating their presence.
+* `nn 00 00` (from node `nn`, to everybody, length of 0) -- this is the "who is here?" message, all nodes are expected to respond with an "I exist" message.
-* `mm nn 00` (from node `mm`, to node `nn`, length of 0) -- this is the HELLO message, indicating that node `mm` exists, sent in reply to a SCAN message from node `nn`.
+* `mm nn 00` (from node `mm`, to node `nn`, length of 0) -- this is the "I exist" message, indicating that node `mm` exists, sent in reply to a "who is here?" message from node `nn`.

 ## State Machine

+My initial idea for an implementation revolves around a fast state machine.
+It relies on a microcontroller having a high-resolution hardware timer, which most do but often requires interrupts to be disabled, causing the interrupt based approach to fail.

 The states are:
 ```cpp